pivotal-cf/bookbinder/README.md

 Source material can be in markdown, HTML, or [DITA](http://dita.xml.org/standard), and must be stored in local directories or in git repositories.
-Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rackup app that you can deploy to Cloud Foundry.
+Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rack app that you can deploy to Cloud Foundry.

 **Note**: The Bookbinder gem is now known as `bookbindery`.